 Please note in the comments section which one you want.

-- Two sack lunches and two continental breakfasts are the only meals included.
+Two sack lunches and two hotel breakfasts are the only meals included.